jFrostyBoy/JPlayerAnnounce/README.md

 # 📢 JPlayerAnnounce

 Simple plugin for player announcements: broadcast, buy/sale<br>
-Customize sound and text for each announcement command
+Customize sound, text and cooldowns for each announcement team

 ---